 Model UN offers students an opportunity to roleplay as a delegate of the United Nations.
 The students will learn the role of the United Nations, delegate positions, parliamentary procedures, research and writing, world events, public speaking, as well as leadership skills.
 The students attend several conferences during the year.

-The Student Council Association is made up of a board of elected 8th grade students: Board positions include: President, Vice President, Treasurer, Secretary, and up to 2 Members at Large.
-Elections are held in the spring of the students' seventh grade year.
+The Student Council Association is made up of a board of elected 8th grade students: Board positions include President, Vice President, Treasurer, Secretary, and up to 2 Members at Large.
+Elections are held in the spring of the students' seventh-grade year.
 In the fall of each school year, a class representative is elected in each of the middle school homerooms and each rep is a member of the Student Council.
-The members of the SCA meet throughout the school year to plan and support a number of school and community wide programs.
+The members of the SCA meet throughout the school year to plan and support a number of schools and community-wide programs.
 The SCA plays a very important role; they help share student ideas and concerns, they help raise money for causes and projects, they assist the community in areas of need, and they promote school spirit while serving as student leaders.
-A sampling of activities include: planning and hosting 3 Middle School dances, organizing a school-wide scarecrow contest, selling Christmas candy canes and Easter lollipops to help raise money for projects and causes.
-Past service projects include, sponsoring winter coat drives, hosting a Nails for Nickels campaign to support of our local Habitat for Humanity program, as well as contributing to disaster relief efforts and other worthy charities.
+A sampling of activities includes: planning and hosting 3 Middle School dances, organizing a school-wide scarecrow contest, selling Christmas candy canes and Easter lollipops to help raise money for projects and causes.
+Past service projects include sponsoring winter coat drives, hosting a Nails for Nickels campaign to support of our local Habitat for Humanity program, as well as contributing to disaster relief efforts and other worthy charities.
 The Student Council provides middle school students with opportunities to showcase their leadership, creativity, to serve as positive role models to other students and to encourage school spirit.
 Joining the Student Council is a fun way to get involved and make a difference.